FizzaZafar/Hybrid_NMF/README.md

 This project was used for in-class kaggle [competition](https://www.kaggle.com/c/cil-collab-filtering-2020/).
 Data about the users and items can be found in the [repo](https://github.com/suprajasridhara/hybrid_nmf/blob/master/data/data_train_clean.csv) or on [kaggle](https://www.kaggle.com/c/cil-collab-filtering-2020/data).

 ## Baselines
-The following existing approaches to collaborative filtering were evaluated.
-The table below enumerates their validation and test RMSE.
+Different approaches to collaborative filtering were evaluated.
 More information can be found in [baselines](https://github.com/suprajasridhara/hybrid_nmf/tree/master/baselines)

 ## Implementation